yeasy/learning_pickleball/17_faq_en.md

 Finally, when dinking in front of the net, try to place the ball with an angle and not let the opponent return the ball very comfortably, so it will be difficult for the opponent to create a high-quality lob to you.

 ## [Q2] In doubles, a teammate hits the third shot and returns the ball.
 Should I run forward or wait in the backcourt at this time?
-There seems to be a different decision.

 **Answer**: There is no fixed answer to this question, it depends on the quality of your teammate's third shot.